sumanthvartha1/Docker-project/README.md

     "amount": 500
 }

-## Things I learned building this
+Things I Learned Building This

-**Docker networking** — containers are isolated by default.
+Docker networking — containers are isolated by default.
 Putting them on the same network lets them find each other by service name through Docker's built-in DNS.
 IP addresses change on restart, names don't.

-**Layer caching matters** — copying requirements.txt before the code means pip install gets cached.
+Layer caching matters — copying requirements.txt before the code means pip install gets cached.
 Changed one line in app.py?
 Build goes from 3 minutes to 8 seconds.
 Across 20 deploys a day that adds up fast.

-**Volumes vs bind mounts** — named volumes for database persistence (Docker manages the storage), bind mounts for development (edit code locally, container sees changes instantly).
+Volumes vs bind mounts — named volumes for database persistence (Docker manages the storage), bind mounts for development (edit code locally, container sees changes instantly).

-**Health checks prevent race conditions** — without them, the backend starts before PostgreSQL is ready and crashes with "connection refused."
-With `condition: service_healthy`, the backend waits until pg_isready passes.
+Health checks prevent race conditions — without them, the backend starts before PostgreSQL is ready and crashes with "connection refused."
+With condition: service_healthy, the backend waits until pg_isready passes.

-**Network isolation is real security** — two separate networks means even if nginx gets compromised, the attacker can't reach the database.
+Network isolation is real security — two separate networks means even if nginx gets compromised, the attacker can't reach the database.
 The backend is the only bridge between networks.

 Known Limitations